Peace-and-Passion/banban-ponpon/Extension/README.md

   file:///Users/your_name/dev/banban-ponpon/Extension/blank.html

-- When you edit and save a file, Vite compiles it automatically.
+- When you edit and save a file, Vite compiles it automatically and reload with Hot Module Replacement (HMR).
 However, you need to reload the blank.html often with CMD-R (Mac) to reflect the modification.

 - Also you may need to abort and rerun "npm run dev" when you have syntax error in your code.